akhilachitturi1804/BigDataGroup11/README.md

 # DELIVERABLE 3
 ## 7. Analytics, Machine Learning
+Amazon's machine learning technologies, such as SageMaker, are utilized for analyzing and implementing machine learning.
+Prior to being processed by SageMaker, the data is first identified using Amazon Athena and Glue.
+To achieve optimal results using the best machine learning tools for the dataset's structure, the dataset schema is carefully inspected.
+Finally, Amazon SageMaker is employed to obtain accurate outcomes.
+In summary, the process involves using Amazon Athena and Glue for data identification, analyzing the dataset schema to determine the best machine learning tools, and applying SageMaker for obtaining precise results.
 ## 8. Evaluation and Optimization
 AWS provides many machine learning models and tools for analyzing data.
 However, linear regression is chosen as it is a great method for showing patterns and relationships between sets of data.
 Linear regression creates a linear equation to model the connection between two variables based on the observed data.
 One variable is considered as a cause or explanation, while the other variable depends on it.
 ## 9. Results